-The Jefferies Group Code of Ethics also reflects these values, including the aim to ensure that the Group's operations and, so far as is possible, its suppliers' operations are free from modern slavery and human trafficking.
+Jefferies' zero-tolerance approach is reflected in the Employee Handbook and the Jefferies Group Code of Ethics, including the aim to ensure that the Group's operations and, so far as possible, its suppliers' operations are free from modern slavery and human trafficking, and that the fundamental human rights of all Jefferies employees and contractors are upheld.
+They highlight the steps that staff are to take if they are concerned about or suspect the existence of any such type of behaviour, including by contacting the dedicated global Ethics Hotline.